S1r-S1m0n/my_games/README.md

 # my_games
-They are my games.
-They include:
+They are my games:
 - Mastermind
-- Tic Tac Toe
+- Tic-Tac-Toe